Robert Ian Tricker

+Early life, military service and education

-Tricker left King Henry VIII Grammar School in Coventry at 16, and qualified as a chartered accountant at 21.
-He served as an officer in the Royal Navy, and later as financial controller of a manufacturing company.
-After studying at the Harvard Business School and Oxford University(P.D.
-Leake Research Fellow 1966/67), Tricker became the first professor of management information systems at the University of Warwick (1967–1970).
+Tricker was born in 1933 and left King Henry VIII Grammar School in Coventry at 16.
+He qualified as a chartered accountant at 21.
+He served as an officer in the Royal Navy and then studying at the Harvard Business School and Oxford University (P.D.
+Leake Research Fellow 1966/67).

+Career

+At the start of his career, Tricker served as financial controller for a manufacturing company.

+Tricker became the first professor of management information systems at the University of Warwick (1967–1970).
 He then returned to Oxford as Director of the Oxford Centre for Management Studies (1971–79) and to a Research Fellowship at Nuffield College, Oxford (1979–1984), where he undertook the research that led to Corporate Governance (1984).

 Tricker was awarded a doctorate (D.Litt.) by the UK Council for National Academic Awards, and has served on the Councils of both the Institute of Chartered Accountants in England and Wales and the Institute of Chartered Management Accountants.
 In 1984 he set up the Hong Kong Management Development Centre, and was appointed Professor of Finance at the University of Hong Kong, a post he held until 1996.

-Currently he is a member of the editorial board of Corporate Governance – an international Review, one of the judges in the annual Hong Kong Institute of CPA’s Best Corporate Governance Disclosure Awards competition, and holds honorary or adjunct professorships of three universities.
+He later became a member of the editorial board of Corporate Governance: An International Review, one of the judges in the annual Hong Kong Institute of CPA's Best Corporate Governance Disclosure Awards competition, and holds honorary or adjunct professorships of three universities.
 He is an emeritus associate of Aon - Regional Corporate Governance Practice based in Hong Kong.